praveenRI007/Redbus-Webscraping-proj/README.md

 ### Data Analysis/Filtering using Streamlit

 Developed a Streamlit application to display and filter the scraped data.
 Incorporated filters such as bus type, route, price range, star rating, and availability.
-Used pandas queries to retrieve and filter data based on user inputs.
+Used sql and pandas queries to retrieve and filter data based on user inputs.

 ## Results